 ALSO SEE – Theyyam, The Dance of Gods

 Kerala has about 50 forms of traditional dances, but we listed out the best dance forms in Kerala that you must witness on your summer holiday in the southern state!
 Make sure you read about each dance form and its specialty, the origin and the way of expression that is unique in each dance form.
-Hope you have a wonderful holiday in Kerala and a mesmerizing experience while you experience its art and culture.

 Frequently Asked Questions About Kerala Dance Forms